August 27, 2021

 - Miami Dade College

-- Montgomery College Foundation and the Walter Reed Army Institute of Research (WRAIR)
+- Montgomery College Foundation and the Walter Reed U.S. Army Institute of Research (WRAIR)

 - North America Scholastic Esports Federation (NASEF)